Protoncracker/ErgoMonitor/docs/README.md

 *Note: Detailed steps and code snippets for configuring and utilizing external APIs are provided in the [API Documentation](docs/API_DOCUMENTATION.md).*

-This section outlines the primary ways to interact with ErgoMonitor's API and configure external integrations, offering users and developers the flexibility to tailor the system monitoring experience to their specific needs.
 For a comprehensive list of endpoints, in-depth configuration guides, and additional examples, please refer to the full API documentation.